Structures of common indicators

 Eq3a is the basic form of the Henderson-Hasselbalch equation.

-With reference to eq2 (or eq3a), knowing the pH of a strong base to weak acid titration (or knowing the pOH of a strong acid to weak base titration) at the half-way volume point, we can calculate the pKa (or pKb) of the weak acid (or weak base).
+With reference to eq2 (or eq3a), the pKa (or pKb) of the weak acid (or weak base) can be determined from the pH of a strong base to weak acid titration (or knowing the pOH of a strong acid to weak base titration) at the half-way volume point, where the logarithmic term becomes zero.

 Question